 Only MPEG-4 AVC video files are fully supported for now.
 Transcoding of other codecs is planned for a later release.

-PHOTOPRISM_SIDECAR_JSON must be
+PHOTOPRISM_DISABLE_EXIFTOOL must be

-"true" in order to
+"false" or unset in order to

 extract and index metadata like location and duration from video files.

 You're welcome to open an issue if you experience issues with a specific file format.

 Why is my storage folder so large?
 What is in it?¶